digitalmediabremen/documents/Directions_for_Developing_Ideas_for_a_Design--Art_Project.md

 look at everyday situations. important and insignificant. small and big. describe and analyze such situations. see what *you* would want to change about these situations but also contemplate what others might want, need, or desire.

-similarly shift the focus away from situation and assume a *human-centered* perspective by observing people. how do they do things? what do they care about? become acquainted with your *audience* ( recipient, customer, client, user, … ). it might be worth considering to invest some extra effort, planning, and preparing to be able to better observe people. interviews in all shapes and forms are traditionally a powerful tool to learn and understand. however being a design it is also worth considering to deliberately design for this endeavor. find or design other or new ways to learn about people ( see e.g *cultural probes* ).
+similarly shift the focus away from situation and assume a *human-centered* perspective by observing people. how do they do things? what do they care about? become acquainted with your *audience* ( recipient, customer, client, user, … ). it might be worth considering to invest some extra effort, planning, and preparing to be able to better observe people. interviews in all shapes and forms are traditionally a powerful tool to learn and understand. however being a designer it is also worth considering to deliberately design for this endeavor. find or design other or new ways to learn about people ( see e.g *cultural probes* ).

-by the way, the ability to project oneself into the mind of another person is an important skill when observing people and situations. this ability is often refered to as empathy. empathy is a central ability for designers; not only when finding ideas. to be able to empathize with the people one is designing for allows for a permanent evaluation of the design and the design process.
+by the way, the ability to project oneself into the mind of another person is an important skill when observing people and situations. this ability is often refered to as *empathy*. empathy is a central ability for designers; not only when finding ideas. to be able to empathize with the people one is designing for allows for a permanent evaluation feedback cycle of the design and the design process.

 ### by reference / derivative idea